samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 So, after heading to the _Settings_ tab, search for the _Allowed Callback URLs_ field and insert `http://localhost:3000/callback` on it.

 You are probably wondering what this URL means and why you need it.
-The reason why you need this URL is because, while authenticating through Auth0, your users will be redirected to its Universal Login Page and, after the authentication process (successful or not), they will be redirected back to your application.
+The reason why you need this URL is that, while authenticating through Auth0, your users will be redirected to its Universal Login Page and, after the authentication process (successful or not), they will be redirected back to your application.
 For security reasons, Auth0 will redirect your users only to URLs registered on this field.

 With this value in place, you can click on the _Save_ button and leave this page open.